How Often Can You File Bankruptcy In Colorado?

 With Chapter 13, instead of eliminating eligible debts, debtors create a repayment plan for all or a portion of their debts.
 Chapter 13 does not eliminate debts, but it stops collection efforts during the repayment period and provides debtors with a chance to prevent the loss of some types of property used to secure debts, such as a home with a delinquent mortgage.

-How Many Times Can You File Bankruptcy?
+How Often Can You File Bankruptcy In Colorado?

 There are no limits on the number of times you can file.
 However, there is a waiting period.